Isabella-Tsui/StockMarketApp/README.md

 ## Current Functionalities

-✔️ Displays the most current finanical data of a given stock ✔️ Displays the most current company data of a given stock ✔️ Visualize 2 months of worth of stock data through charts ✔️ Add and remove watch lists
+:✔: Displays the most current finanical data of a given stock :✔:Displays the most current company data of a given stock :✔: Visualize 2 months of worth of stock data through charts :✔: Add and remove watch lists
-✔️ Add and remove stocks from watch lists
+:✔: Add and remove stocks from watch lists

 ## Future Improvements